jamiehoabnb/NYTimesSearch/README.md

 * [x] Show search history when entering query using SimpleCursorAdapter.
 * [x] Show progress bar when waiting for response from REST API.
 * [x] Use Ice Pick for retaining state after device rotation.
+* [x] Randomized image selection and filtered out thumbnails that were too small to display.

 ## Video Walkthrough